jmac122/OSRS-Dashboard/QUICK_START_TEST.md

 ### Test 2: Activity Calculations
 1. Go to **Farming** page
-2. ✅ Verify default parameters are loaded
+2. ✅ Verify default parameters are loaded and initial calculation shows
 3. ✅ Change a parameter (e.g., patches to 10)
+4. ✅ Verify calculation does NOT update automatically (optimized behavior)
-4. ✅ Click "Calculate GP/Hour" button
+5. ✅ Click "Calculate GP/Hour" button
-5. ✅ Verify you see:
+6. ✅ Verify you see updated results:
    - GP/Hr amount (should be ~300k+)
-   - Yellow bar chart
+   - Yellow bar chart updates
    - Breakdown section with costs/revenue
    - Current market prices

+### Test 2.5: Input Field Functionality ⭐ NEW
+1. ✅ Try to backspace and clear any numeric field completely
+2. ✅ Verify you can clear the field to empty (no forced 0)
+3. ✅ Type a new value from scratch (e.g., clear patches and type "12")
+4. ✅ Try to calculate with empty fields - should show validation error
+5. ✅ Fill all fields and calculate - should work normally

 ### Test 3: All Activity Types
 Repeat Test 2 for each activity: